jpmorgen/PFO/README.md

 want to create your own functions in PFO.

-README.names: a document summarizing the naming conventions used in the PFO system VERY USEFUL if you are going to be creating functions and augmenting the parinfo structure.
+README.names: a document summarizing the naming conventions used in the PFO system.
+VERY USEFUL if you are going to be creating functions and augmenting the parinfo structure.

-$Id: README,v 1.1 2012/01/13 20:59:31 jpmorgen Exp $